Cray-HPE/docs-csm/operations/rack_resiliency/Manage_Critical_Services.md

 ## Update Kyverno cluster policy

 After adding, removing, or modifying critical services using any of the above methods, the Kyverno cluster policy also must be updated to reflect those changes.
+The procedures to do this are included in this section.

+For more information on the Kyverno policy, see [Kyverno Policy](Kyverno_Policy.md).

 ### Add services to Kyverno policy